andrepolischuk/andrepolischuk.github.io/pages/entry-point.md

 * Fully static
 * With automatic deployment

 Follow my writings or subscribe to [RSS-feed](https://andrepolischuk.com/rss.xml).
-You can write me or follow on [GitHub](https://github.com/andrepolischuk) and [Twitter](https://twitter.com/andrepolischuk).
+You can write me or follow on [GitHub](https://github.com/andrepolischuk).

 And you can find [site sources](https://github.com/andrepolischuk/andrepolischuk.github.io) on GitHub.